seMm-33/erratic_coke/README.md

 # erratic_coke
 [Video showcase](https://www.youtube.com/watch?v=OU9ycYdx3Jw&feature=youtu.be)

-Drug script with a few config options to make it fit into most servers.
+Drug script that has you fly a plane with a few config options to make it fit into most servers.
 Comes with an English and German translation.

 __IMPORTANT: YOU WILL HAVE TO PROTECT THE SERVER SIDE CODE YOURSELF__